Roozbeh-a/phone2carrier/README.md

 License
 -------
 This project is licensed under the MIT license.
-See the LICENSE file for more info.